-During November 2017, our French subsidiary, Jige International S.A., entered into an agreement with Banque Européenne du Crédit Mutuel for a \in 1,000 unsecured fixed rate loan with a maturity date of September 30, 2020.
+During November 2017, our French subsidiary, Jige International S.A., entered into an agreement with Banque Européenne du Crédit Mutuel for a $\notin$ 1,000 unsecured fixed rate loan with a maturity date of September 30, 2020.
 All borrowings under this loan bear interest at 0.3% per annum.
 At December 31, 2018 and 2017, Company had \$760 and \$606 in outstanding borrowings under the loan agreement, respectively.
 At December 31, 2018 \$475 and \$285 were classified as long-term obligations and long-term obligations due within one year, respectively, on the consolidated balance sheets.
-At December 31, 2017, \$212 and \$394 were classified as long-term obligations and long-term obligations due within one year, respectively for the purchase of land and routine repairs to the operating facilities in France.
+At December 31, 2017, \$212 and \$394 were classified as long-term obligations and long-term obligations due within one year, respectively, on the consolidated balance sheets.
+These borrowings were used primarily for the purchase of land and routine repairs to the operating facilities in France.
 The loan agreement contains no material covenants.